 "Your permission to operate this vehicle is rescinded.
 You are to stop operating the vehicle immediately.
 Park the vehicle legally and notify me of the location, so I may recover it.
 If you fail to comply with these instructions, I will report the vehicle as stolen."
 (Including language that instructs the borrower to return the vehicle implies further permission to operate the vehicle.)
 The letter should also include a description of the vehicle including the year, make, model, color, license plate number and VIN.

 Keep a copy of the letter and post office documents needed to send it.
 After the letter has been mailed, you will either receive proof of delivery or the letter will be returned by the post office as unclaimed.

-If you are not successful in getting your vehicle back, call the Auto Theft Unit and make an appointment to come to the office and report the vehicle as stolen.
+If you are not successful in getting your vehicle back, call (619) 531-2000 to report the vehicle as stolen.
 These reports will not be taken over the phone.
 You will be required to appear in person and sign the theft report.
 You must also be willing to press charges and testify in court against the person to whom you loaned the vehicle.